Spanish–Algerian War (1775–1785): Aftermath

 The Algerine privateering against Spanish vessels increased following the disastrous invasion of Algiers in 1775.
 Spain tried to reach a peace agreement with the Ottoman Regency with the aim of securing their commercial traffic along the Mediterranean.
-Don Juan de Bouligny was sent to Constantinople in 1782 and managed to obtain a friendship and commercial agreement with Sultan Abdul Hamid I. The Regency, nevertheless, denied to accept the treaty.
+Don Juan de Bouligny was sent to Constantinople in 1782 and managed to obtain an agreement of friendship and trade with Sultan Abdul Hamid I. The Regency, nevertheless, refused to accept the treaty.
 The Dey, influenced by several of his officers, the fasnachi, the treasurer, the focha, the Codgia of the cavalry and the Aga of the infantry, opted for war, ignoring the recommendations of his naval officers.
 The Spanish chief minister, the Count of Floridablanca, then tried in vain to bribe the Dey with gold to open negotiations for peace.

 King Charles III, feeling that the national pride of Spain had been offended by the Algerines, resolved to punish them by bombarding their town.
 Rear admiral Antonio Barceló was appointed to carry out the attack.
 Though he was by far the most capable naval officer of Spain and one of the few who had risen through the ranks by merit, Barceló's designation was coldly received both by the Spanish court and military.
 The Rear admiral was old and illiterate and of humble extraction, which, together with his naval victories, earned him the envy of most of the senior Spanish officers.